Watching out for emotional predators. Are you being brainwashed into becoming a manipulation or emotional abuse victim?

 Befriend and gain the trust of the child’s immediate family.

 For example, in my 20s and 30s, when I had relationships, I made friends with my girlfriend’s friends and they loved me.
-And if you’ve heard my other show, The Overwhelmed Brain, you’ve probably heard me talk about that I was an emotionally abusive person in most of my relationships up until now, but only because I healed.
+And if you’ve heard my other show, The Overwhelmed Brain, you’ve probably heard me talk about how I was an emotionally abusive person in most of my relationships up until now, but only because I healed.
 However, I showed up in all of them with emotionally abusive behavior.

-If you think I’m picking on people that are emotionally abusive, or putting them down, I’m not doing that.
+If you think I’m picking on people that are emotionally abusive or putting them down, I’m not doing that.
 We all have a chance to heal.
 If you see yourself in any of this, you have a chance to turn things around too.
 You have a chance to heal.

 Unfortunately.